pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `transform.env` is a map from key to value of environment variables that will be injected into the container

-`transform.secrets` is an array of secrets, secrets reference Kubernetes secrets by name and specify a path that the secrets should be mounted to.
+`transform.secrets` is an array of secrets, they are useful for embedding sensitive data such as credentials.
+Secrets reference Kubernetes secrets by name and specify a path that the secrets should be mounted to, or an environment variable (`env_var`) that the value should be bound to.
+Secrets must set `name` which should be the name of a secret in Kubernetes.
+Secrets must also specify either `mount_path` or `env_var` and `key`.
-Secrets are useful for embedding sensitive data such as credentials.
-Use json specification of `mount_path` to mount secret as specific path.
-Or alternatively use `env_var`, `name` and `key` to set secret value as environment variable.
-Read more about secrets in Kubernetes

 [here](https://kubernetes.io/docs/concepts/configuration/secret/).

 `transform.image_pull_secrets` is an array of image pull secrets, image pull